(See full c.v. here.)

 “Clashing Allegiances: The Practicality of Constructing National Identity” in Steven Ramey (ed.)
 Fabricating Difference.
 69-76.
 Equinox Publishers, UK.
 2017.

-“America and Its Catholicisms: The Rise of an American Religion,” Religions in America Panel, Southeastern Commission for the Study of Religion, American Academy of Religion, Greenville, North Carolina, March 2019 (paper accepted)
+“America and Its Catholicisms: The Rise of an American Religion,” Religions in America Panel, Southeastern Commission for the Study of Religion, American Academy of Religion, Greenville, North Carolina, March 2019 (proposal accepted)

 Chair, Class and Economy Panel, North American Association for the Study of Religion, Denver, Colorado, November 2018